-- Arrive to the venue already changed and ready to play - On arrival hands must ideally be washed with soap and water (As per hygiene guidelines) or hands sanitised. - After going to the toilet, thoroughly wash hands for a minimum of 20 seconds with soap or alcohol gel (minimum 60% ethanol or 70% isopropanol) - Minimal use of changing rooms - No handshakes, high fives or other bodily contact - · Social distancing rules apply if at level 4 (currently 1m plus) - · Strongly advise against carpooling to venues - Avoid public transport where possible - Avoid touching high-contact surfaces such as door handles, benches, chairs, public computer keyboards etc.
+- · Arrive to the venue already changed and ready to play - On arrival hands must ideally be washed with soap and water (As per hygiene guidelines) or hands sanitised. - After going to the toilet, thoroughly wash hands for a minimum of 20 seconds with soap or alcohol gel (minimum 60% ethanol or 70% isopropanol) - · Minimal use of changing rooms - No handshakes, high fives or other bodily contact - · Social distancing rules apply if at level 4 (currently 1m plus) - Carpooling is not permitted at Levels 2 & above - · Avoid public transport where possible - Avoid touching high-contact surfaces such as door handles, benches, chairs, public computer keyboards etc.